AnVoLe/DSP-projects/spectral_estimation/README.md

 This folder contains classical spectral estimation methods.
+The input data are generated as additive white Gaussian noise for the purpose of estimates.

 ## 1. Periodogram
 The spectrum is computed from the FFT of the signal.
 This method causes fluctuations.